 A study of vector fields and the calculus of vector differential operators (gradient, divergence, curl, Laplacian), potential functions and conservative fields, line and surface integrals, the theorems of Green, Gauss, and Stokes.
 Applications.
-Prereq: MATH 205; QL; STAFF with an emphasis on proofs.
-Incidence geometry, geometry of flat and curved spaces, projective geometry, and Euclidean models for hyperbolic geometry.
-Historical implications of the existence of non-Euclidean geometries.
-Prereq: MATH 152; QL; STAFF
+Prereq: MATH 205; QL; STAFF

 MATH 216 Foundations of Geometry